-Illegal Truck Trips: Enforcement efforts stepped up at Cornelius Pass Project
+Illegal truck trips: Enforcement efforts stepped up at Cornelius Pass Project

 This steep, winding and narrow section of NW Cornelius Pass Road has a long history of crashes.
 The project will reduce some of the rural road’s sharp curves, increase sight distance for drivers, improve road shoulders, and install caution signs, guardrails and barriers.

-Read a special series pf reports about the Cornelius Pass Improvement Project and its impact in Columbia County and the region here on line and in the Wednesday print editions of The Chronicle.
+Read a special series of special reports about the Cornelius Pass Improvement Project and its impact in Columbia County and the region online at the chroniclenews.com and in the Wednesday print editions of The Chronicle.
 For more details from Pullen, visit www.multco.us/cornpass.

 (0) comments